 The heritage of the Great Barrier Reef is extensive and internationally significant.
-The Reef as a whole is an important part of Aboriginal and Torres Strait Islander cultures, with Traditional Owners having a custodial responsibility to preserve their land and sea country.
-It's also the home to many individual artefacts, significant sites and important natural assets - historic ship and plane wrecks, stone fish traps, jetties, mangrove forests, shell middens, lightstations, 3000 coral reefs, shipwreck survivor camps, and island grave sites
+The Reef as a whole is an important part of Aboriginal and Torres Strait Islander cultures, with Traditional Owners having a custodial responsibility to preserve their land and Sea Country.
+It's also the home to many individual artefacts, significant sites and important natural assets - historic ship and plane wrecks, stone fish traps, jetties, mangrove forests, shell middens, lightstations, 3000 coral reefs, shipwreck survivor camps, and island grave sites are a few examples of what lies within the marine parks.

 We all have an important role to play in protecting Reef heritage for future generations.
 Make sure you adopt Responsible Reef Practices (see far right panel) and report what you see via our Eye on the Reef app.
-See www.gbrmpa.gov.au for more information
+See www.gbrmpa.gov.au for more information about Reef heritage.